-SEACOM and SENTECH partner to "turbochange" tech SMMEs in South Africa
+SEACOM and SENTECH partner to "turbocharge" tech SMMEs in South Africa

 JOHANNESBURG, 03 OCTOBER 2025 – SEACOM, Africa's pioneering digital infrastructure and digital services provider, and SENTECH, a leader in broadcast and digital services, have signed a landmark Memorandum of Understanding (MoU) to accelerate the growth of small, medium, and micro enterprises (SMMEs) in South Africa's telecommunications sector.